EntropySynthetica/notable/notes/Percona Cluster Setup Guide.md

 # Setup Data Partition

-Setup Data Drive, do this on all db servers:
-In vmware resize main disk to 250gb
+Setup second drive with desired size of /data partition.

 Set the new partition

-`sudo fdisk /dev/sda`
+`sudo fdisk /dev/sdb`
 press n for new partition
 press p for primary volume
 Accept the defaults for sizes